-- Enrichment is an integral part of our curriculum on three days each week.
+- Enrichment is an integral part of our curriculum on two days each week.
 Enrichment classes are a compulsory element of each student’s timetable and they give students an opportunity to extend their learning beyond the normal curriculum, increase their cultural capital and develop interests which will hopefully last a lifetime.

 - The concept of the wider curriculum is embedded at Chobham.
 We believe that learning at school incorporates everything the students do between leaving home in the morning and returning in the evening.
 This includes the way the students build relationships, how they move around the school buildings and how they conduct themselves at breaks and lunchtimes.

 - Homework forms part of every subject’s curriculum and we expect students to complete homework conscientiously.